xeokit/sdk/README.md

 Let's create a [Viewer](https://xeokit.github.io/xeokit-webgpu-sdk/docs/classes/Viewer.html) with a [WebIFCLoaderPlugin](https://xeokit.github.io/xeokit-webgpu-sdk/docs/classes/WebIFCLoaderPlugin.html) to view a IFC model in the browser.
 We'll configure our Viewer with two [Views](https://xeokit.github.io/xeokit-webgpu-sdk/docs/classes/View.html), and a then view a sample IFC model from the [Open IFC Model Database](http://openifcmodel.cs.auckland.ac.nz/Model/Details/274).

-Whenever we click on the View's canvas, TODO

 ![](https://xeokit.io/img/docs/WebIFCLoaderPlugin/WebIFCLoaderPluginBig.png)